App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

 - Both strategies are less coupled in this approach since they rely on the context and the `sleepDurationKey` components.
 - The Circuit Breaker shares the `BreakDuration` through the context when it breaks.
 When it transitions back to Closed, the sharring is revoked.
-- The Retry strategy fetches the sleep duration dyanmically whithout knowing any specific knowledge about the Circuit Breaker.
+- The Retry strategy fetches the sleep duration dynamically without knowing any specific knowledge about the Circuit Breaker.
 - If adjustments are needed for the `BreakDuration`, they can be made in one place.

 ### 2 - Using different duration for breaks

-In case of Retry you can specify dynamically the sleep duration via the `DelayGenerator`.
+In the case of Retry you can specify dynamically the sleep duration via the `DelayGenerator`.

-In case of Circuit Breaker the `BreakDuration` is considered constant (can't be changed between breaks).
+In the case of Circuit Breaker the `BreakDuration` is considered constant (can't be changed between breaks).

 ❌ DON'T